Caprese Pesto Pasta Salad

 • In a large saucepan cook the pasta until it is al dente following the package instructions.
 Drain and rinse with cold water then set aside.

-• In a large bowl add the cooked pasta, tomatoes, basil, prosciutto, and the marinated ciliegine including the olive oil and herbs.
+• In a large bowl, add the cooked pasta, tomatoes, pesto, and the marinated ciliegine, including the olive oil and herbs.

 Notes

-6. Nutritional information is only an estimate.
+1. Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
-The nutritional value is only for Caprese Pasta Salad.
+The nutritional value is only for Caprese Pesto Pasta Salad and will vary based on the brand of ingredients used.
 It does not include the nutrition for any substitutions.

 Did you make this recipe?Tag us on Instagram @casual.epicure to be featured on our stories!